 If you just used it for swimming, you should gently rinse your Apple Watch with warm tap water.
-And if they're exposed to fresh water, dry the Apple Watch and the band thoroughly.
+And if they're exposed to freshwater, dry the Apple Watch and the band thoroughly.

-The following are the Apple Watch models and their water resistant levels:
+The following are the Apple Watch models and their water-resistant levels:

-These smartwatches are splash and water resistant.
+These smartwatches are splash and water-resistant.
 But Apple doesn't recommend submerging these devices underwater.
 That's because they only have a water resistance rating of IPX7 under IEC (International Electrotechnical Commission) standard 60529.

-- Apple Watch Series 2 and newer.
-These devices can be used for shallow water activities like swimming in a pool or ocean.
+You can use these devices for shallow-water activities like swimming in a pool or ocean.
 They have a water resistance rating of up to 50 meters of depth under ISO standard 22810:2010.

-However, you shouldn't use the Apple Watch Series 2 and newer for scuba diving, water skiing, or other activities involving high velocity water.
+However, you shouldn't use the Apple Watch Series 2 and newer for scuba diving, water skiing, or other activities involving high-velocity water.
 You should also avoid submerging them below shallow depth.

 What are the Best Waterproof Bands for Your Apple Watch?